SelinaLaveryDev/React-List-App/README.md

 Weekend Away is a website that allows the user to browse a list of UK restaurants by city.
 Providing details of the restaurant, including name and address.
 A user can also add restaurants to the list.

-# Demo

- - The site was deployed using GitHub Pages and is available [here](https://sml-40.github.io/React-List-App/)

 ## Getting Started/Code Installation

 To access and run the code for this project, follow these steps: